ycpcs/cs320-spring2022/labs/Eclipse-Java-Installation.md

 [Oracle Java SE 8 Downloads](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html)

-Create a free Oracle account and then download and install the appropriate version for your Eclipse/java installation - the 64-bit version will show up in **C:/Program Files/Java**, and then you can select it as described above.
+Create a free Oracle account and then download and install the appropriate version for your Eclipse/Java installation - the 64-bit version will show up in **C:/Program Files/Java**.

 * Scroll down to **Java SE Development Kit 8u301**.